Home › How Litigation Costs Behave > When information arrives too late to change directionWhen information arrives too late to change direction

 At early stages, cost is framed in general terms.

-As the matter progresses, the relationship between activity and cost becomes more concrete.
+As activity occurs, the relationship between work and cost becomes concrete.

-The volume and nature of that work become visible only through its performance.
+The scale and nature of that work become visible through its performance.

 It is revealed through activity.

-The full cost implications of a particular direction may not be apparent at the time that direction is chosen.
+The full cost implications of a chosen direction are not visible at the point of decision.

-They become clearer after the direction has been acted upon.
+They become clearer after that direction has been acted upon.

 Decision control